trustgraph-ai/pulumi-trustgraph-aks/README.md

 kubectl --kubeconfig kubeconfig -n trustgraph get pods
 ```

+An error has been observed on creation while creating the Storage Account,
+stating "parallel access to resources" which hasn't been diagnosed -
+assuming it must be a glitch in Azure.
+The work-around on deploy errors
+is to retry `pulumi up` - it's a retryable command and will continue from
+where it left off.

 ## Use the system

 To get access to TrustGraph using the `kube.cfg` file, set up some